coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 Click the **Create** button and your Auth0 API is all set.

 The next page you see is your API details page.
-Click on the **Settings** tab, scroll down and ensure that the *Allow Offline Access* option is enabled.
+Click on the **Settings** tab, scroll down and ensure that the *Allow Offline Access* option is enabled, if not, enable it and click the **Save** button.
 This will enable Auth0 to allow appications request for refresh tokens for your API.

 ### Securing the Backend API with Auth0